Mar 31, 2026

 Personal loans can be fixed-rate or variable, but fixed-rate loans are much more common.

 Your loan APR will depend on your credit score.
-If you have a good credit score, you should aim for an APR between 11% to 17%, with excellent scores qualifying for lower rates and lower scores generally qualifying for higher ones.
+If you have a good credit score, search around for an APR between 11% to 17%, with excellent scores qualifying for lower rates and lower scores generally qualifying for higher ones.

 Your best bet for negotiating the interest rate on a personal loan is shopping around and comparing offers from multiple lenders.